JacksonBurns/fastprop/paper/paper.md

 `fastprop` is run on version 1.0.6 using Python 3.11 and timing values are reported according to its internal time measurement  which was verified to be nearly identical to the Unix `time` command.
 The coarse comparison of the two packages is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.
 All models trained for this study were run on a Dell Precision series laptop with an NVIDIA Quadro RTX 4000 GPU and Intel Xeon E-2286M CPU.

+Because the diversity of methods across these different datasets complicates inter-dataset comparisons, an additional set of benchmarks using an identical method across all datasets is included in Additional File 1, Table S1.
+This benchmark compares `fastprop`, Chemprop, and the aforementioned Transformer-CNN, which is especially suitable for the small datasets included therein.
+No long-form commentary on benchmark results is provided, though the conclusions are largely the same as those shown here.

 ### Performance Metrics
 The evaluation metrics used in each of these benchmarks are chosen to match literature precedent, particularly as established by MoleculeNet [@moleculenet], where available.